mkonda/mkonda.github.io/_posts/2018-07-01-good-reading.md

 categories: meta
 ---

+People often ask me what books I would recommend.
+Here is a quick list.

 Here is a list of books I have particularly enjoyed.
 * [The Hard Thing About Hard Things](https://www.amazon.com/Hard-Thing-About-Things-Building/dp/0062273205/)
 * [Business Model Generation](https://www.amazon.com/Business-Model-Generation-Visionaries-Challengers/dp/0470876417/)